blocklistproject/Lists/docs/Optimize.md

 * comments stripped (except metadata header)
 * invalid domains removed

-Everything else (hosts / dnsmasq / adguard / etc) becomes **pure output rendering** from that canonical set.
+Output formats (hosts / dnsmasq / adguard / etc) become **pure output rendering** from that canonical set.

 **Why this saves time:** format bugs and “why is it different between versions?” disappear because you only curate *one* dataset.